 NEW: Il Pizzaiolo: 703 Washington RoadMount Lebanon

 For a gourmet pizza or a well-made pasta dish, this is the place.
 The pizzas are made in a brick ovenand you can watch.
-My characters from BLOOD (2013), Jan Gabriel and Arthur Morris, come here when they have time to get away from the university settings.
+My characters from A MEASURE OF BLOOD, Jan Gabriel and Arthur Morris, come here when they have time to get away from the university settings.
 Jan caves in for a pizza every time.
 Arthur is more catholic in his orderspenne vodka one night, lasagna another.
 It's never cheap, but the wines are of good quality and the Morris-Gabriels, more often than not, run into a student or former student waiting tables.

 NEW: Wild Rosemary Bistro: 1469 Bower Hill RoadFar South / South Hills